Differential/accounts-entry/index.markdown

 ## Compatibility

-accounts-entry is presently compatible with Iron Router 0.5.4 and 0.6.0.
+accounts-entry is presently compatible with Iron Router 0.6.0 and above.
+Since meteorite doesn't support semantic version locking, we are currently pegged to 0.6.2 of Iron-router.

 ## Getting started